PROFILE

 National Council.

-selection of PFP leader Abulfez Elchibey as the
+of PFP leader Abulfez Elchibey as the country's

-officials came to be perceived as corrupt and
+came to be perceived as corrupt and incompetent.

 Deputy Prime Minister (until 1987).
 Elchibey was